Pcarioca/assistant-lazy-commander/README.md

 ## Origin of this project

-This app was built end‑to‑end by **ChatGPT**, OpenAI’s large language model, using Andrei’s account with his permission.
-ChatGPT generated the code, service worker and UI design, zipped it into a deployable PWA, set up the Netlify deployment and configured a GitHub repository for continuous deployment.
+This app was built end‑to‑end by **ChatGPT**, OpenAI’s large language model.
+Working solely from Andrei’s account (with his permission), ChatGPT authored every line of code, style and markup, assembled the PWA and service worker, created the README, packaged the project, provisioned the Netlify hosting, connected it to GitHub and configured continuous deployment.
+No human hand coded or modified the files—this is a fully AI‑written project.
 The intention is to showcase how generative AI can help build assistive tools rapidly while keeping all logic client‑side.

 ## License